Former Indian finance minister Chidambaram granted bail

-NEW DELHI (AP) - India’s Supreme Court has ordered the release of a key opposition Congress party leader on bail in a case involving alleged bribery and money laundering that benefited his son’s company.
+NEW DELHI (AP) - India’s Supreme Court on Wednesday ordered the release of a key opposition Congress party leader on bail in a case involving alleged bribery and money laundering benefitting his son’s company.

 Palaniappan Chidambaram, a former finance minister, has denied the allegations and accuses Prime Minister Narendra Modi’s government of pursuing a political vendetta.

-His attorney says the court ordered Chidambaram’s release Wednesday on 200,000 rupees ($2,850) bail.
+His attorney said the court ordered Chidambaram’s release Wednesday on 200,000 rupees ($2,850) bail.
 He was expected to leave New Delhi’s Tihar prison later Wednesday after spending 105 days there.

+The court ordered Chidambaram not to influence witnesses or tamper with evidence ahead of his trial, the Press Trust of India news agency reported.

+The judges also ordered Chidambaram not to leave the country without permission or make public statements about the case, PTI said.

 The Central Bureau of Investigation accuses him of illegally obtaining 3 billion rupees ($43 million) from a Mauritius-based firm for his son’s company while he was finance minister in 2006.